 The July agenda is not yet available.
 The S.A.B. meets monthly to discuss any and all aspects of furthering sustainability policies and practices by the City of Lawrence government and private persons.
 The public is welcome.
 Minutes are finalized in about a month after each meeting - Sustainability Advisory Board.

 LAWRENCE PEDESTRIAN COALITION

 Carnegie Building Conference Room, 200 West 9th St., Lawrence KS 66044

 The July agenda is not yet available.
 The Lawrence Pedestrian Coalition is a joint effort of the Lawrence Association of Neighborhoods and the League of Women Voters.
 Monthly meetings are open to the public.
 For more info go to Lawrence Pedestrian Coalition, or contact Erin Paden

 Lawrence Public Library, Conference Room A, 7th & Vermont St., Lawrence KS 66044

 Local Solutions for Transition to a Sustainable Economy

 The Sustainability Action Network advances ecological sustainability through societal scale actions.
 While we work for personal lifestyle changes for individuals to minimize their carbon footprint, there is an imperative for institutional change to respond to the rapid onset of the triple global crises of Energy-Ecology-Economy.
 "Action" is our middle name.

-Planned agenda topics include: single use bag restriction in Lawrence, reusable shopping bag project, National speaker program, Food Not Lawns planning, and new website content.
+Planned agenda topics include: Food Not Lawns workshop, single-use bag restriction in Lawrence, reusable shopping bag project, National speaker program, and new website.